What to Look for When Buying an RV GPS

 - Is difficult to update

-Magellan RoadMate RV9490T-LMB 7″ High-clarity RV Navigator
+Magellan RoadMate RV9490T-LMB 7″ High-clarity Navigator

-Best GPS for Mid-Range Budgets
+Best for Mid-Range Budgets

 Though not as well-known as Garmin and TomTom, Magellan is one of the most experienced companies in the field.
-While they focus a bit more on industrial and commercial products, Magellan innovates like no other with hundreds of GPS-based patents.
+While they focus more on industrial and commercial products, Magellan innovates like no other with hundreds of GPS-based patents.

 PROs